Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Methods

 \subsection{Increasing perturbation learning efficiency through decorrelation}

-Uncorrelated data variables have been proposed and demonstrated as impactful in making credit assignment more efficient in deep neural networks~\citep{lecun2002efficient}.
-If a layer's inputs, $\vb{x}_l$, have highly correlated features, a change in one feature can be associated with a change in another correlated feature, making it difficult for the network to disentangle the contributions of each feature to the loss.
-This can lead to less efficient learning, as has been described in previous research in the context of BP~\citep{luo, wadia2021whitening}.
-NP additionally benefits from decorrelation of input variables at every layer.
-Specifically, ~\citet{hiratanistability} demonstrate that the covariance of NP updates between layers $k$ and $l$ can be described as
+Uncorrelated data variables have been proposed and demonstrated as impactful in making credit assignment more efficient in deep neural networks~\citep{lecun2002efficient, luo, wadia2021whitening}.
+Decorrelation effectively aligns the gradient updates more closely with those of the natural gradient ~\citep{Amari1998}.
+The intuitive interpretation is that decorrelation removes skew in the error landscape, making updates in parameter space more orthogonal and ensuring update steps point more directly in the direction of steepest descent~\citep{Ahmad2024Correlations}.
+Said differently, if a layer's inputs, $\vb{x}_l$, have highly correlated features, a change in one feature can be associated with a change in another correlated feature, making it difficult for the network to disentangle the contributions of each feature to the loss.
+This can lead to less efficient learning, as has been described in previous research in the context of BP.

-where $C^\mathrm{sgd}_{kl}$ is the covariance of SGD updates, $\delta_{kl}$ is the Kronecker delta and $\otimes$ is a tensor product.
-The above equation implies that in NP the update covariance is twice that of the SGD updates plus an additional term that depends on the correlations in the input data $\vb{x}_{k-1} \vb{x}_{k-1}^T$.
-Removing correlations from the input data should therefore reduce the bias in the NP algorithm updates, possibly leading to better performance.
+\citet{Desjardins2015} introduced Natural Neural Network which whitened representations at each layer to afford more efficient convergence, though they used analytical methods, which tend to be slow and cannot be elegantly incorporated as network layers.
 In this work, we introduce decorrelated node perturbation, in which we decorrelate each layer's input activities using a trainable decorrelation procedure first described by~\citet{Ahmad2022}.
 A layer input $\vb{x}_l$ is decorrelated by multiplication by a decorrelation matrix $\vb{R}_l$ to yield a decorrelated input $\vb{x}^\star_l = \vb{R}_l \vb{x}_{l}$.
 The decorrelation matrix $\vb{R}_l$ is then updated according to

 where $\alpha$ is a small constant learning rate and $\vb{R}_l$ is initialized as the identity matrix.
 For a full derivation of this procedure see~\citep{Ahmad2022}.